jeremykendall/slim-auth/README.md

 able, but can't currently commit to an ETA.
 Again, please feel free to open and issue with any questions you might have regarding implementation.

-Thanks for considering Slim Auth for your project.
+Thanks for considering Slim Auth for your Slim 3.x project.

 [1]: http://slimframework.com/
 [2]: http://framework.zend.com/manual/current/en/modules/zend.authentication.intro.html